picimako/intellij-inspections/inspections/mockito.md

 boolean hasOnlyMatchers = true boolean hasMatcher = false arguments.each { it ->
 	//If the argument is a method call if (it instanceof com.intellij.psi.PsiMethodCallExpression) {
     	//A method call from ArgumentMatchers
+    	try {
             if (it.resolveMethod().getContainingClass().getQualifiedName() == "org.mockito.ArgumentMatchers") {
                 hasMatcher = true
             //A method call from a non-ArgumentMatchers class } else {
                 hasOnlyMatchers = false
+            }
+        //NullPointerException may happen on 'it' when an argument implementation is not complete } catch (NullPointerException npe) {
+    	    false
     	}
     //Not a method call, but an other type of expression } else {
     	hasOnlyMatchers = false
     }
 }